StefanoIncardone/kaylang/IDEAS.md

 - object output name and directory: `-oo .. -n ..`, `--output-object .. --name ..`
 - executable output name and directory: `-oe .. -n ..`, `--output-exectuable .. --name ..`

-so using the `compile` command with these extra arguments would work like:
+so using the `compile` command with these extra arguments would work like (probably too specific, the user could just wrap this in a shell script to obtain the same behavior):

 | command                                                    | assembly file path | object file path | executable file path  |
 | :--------------------------------------------------------- | :----------------- | :--------------- | :-------------------- |